 Table of Contents

-The tradition is that when the wedding ceremony is over and the bride is to leave with the groom, she is to walk till the car under the shadow of the Holy Quran.
+When the wedding ceremony is over, and the bride is to leave with the groom, she is to walk to the car under the shadow of the Holy Quran.

-Why do they practice this custom?
+Why do they do it?

 Like most of the wedding customs such as Mehndi (Henna) and dowry, holding the Quran over the head of the bride at the time of Ruksati has no Islamic basis.
 Such practices have no mention in Islam and are often considered against Islamic teachings.